parabirb/Tsuyu/README.md

 6. **If you are not on Mac and want to use CUDA, you will need to download the relevant binary for your OS.
 If you're on Mac or do not have a NVIDIA GPU, you can skip this step.** To do this, simply run `npx --no node-llama-cpp download --cuda` in the Tsuyu repository.
 7. Create a `models` folder inside the Tsuyu repository, then download your preferred LLM in GGUF format and move it into the folder.
 We recommend [gpt4all-falcon-newbpe-q4_0.gguf](https://gpt4all.io/models/gguf/gpt4all-falcon-newbpe-q4_0.gguf).
 8. Write your config file to `config.json`.
 An example is provided in `config.example.json`.
 Using long-term memory may cause generations to take longer.
+9. **If you are using long-term memory, you will have to set an initial memory.** You can do this by modifying `initial_document.txt`.
-9. You're ready to run Tsuyu!
+10. You're ready to run Tsuyu!
 Just do `node .` and you should be ready.
+If you installed the web UI, you can visit the port to see an accessible interface.
 As Tsuyu is an officially supported port of Ame, you can join the [Discord server](https://discord.gg/y9H8NWDxeC) if you have any questions or need help.

 ## Tsuyu API Endpoints
 Tsuyu currently provides three API endpoints.